-The following actions and behaviors are prohibited at College of Saint Mary or at University-sponsored events.
-Possession of explosives, dangerous chemicals, and weapons including, but not limited to: firearms, bows and arrows, sling shots, hunting and other knives, blowguns, BB guns, pellet guns, air soft guns, Tasers, etc.
+The following actions and behaviors are prohibited at College of Saint Mary or at universitysponsored events.
+Possession of explosives, dangerous chemicals, and weapons including, but not limited to firearms, bows and arrows, sling shots, hunting and other knives, blowguns, BB guns, pellet guns, air soft guns, tasers, etc.

-All faculty, staff, students and all other persons visiting campus are prohibited from carrying a weapon of any kind, including a concealed weapon, onto College of Saint Mary property or into any College of Saint Mary facility.
-A student who violates this policy will be asked to remove the weapon from campus immediately and will be subject to disciplinary action pursuant to the Code of Conduct.
+All faculty, staff, students and other persons visiting campus are prohibited from carrying a weapon of any kind, including a concealed weapon, onto College of Saint Mary property or into any College of Saint Mary facility.
+A student who violates this policy will be asked to remove the weapon from campus immediately and will be subject to disciplinary action pursuant to the Student Code of Conduct.
 Further, CSM may contact the appropriate law enforcement agency if it learns that a student has violated or is violating the policy.
 The student may also be subject to arrest.

-If a student believes that a fellow student intends to or has brought a weapon or a concealed handgun onto the premise the student should alert the Safety and Security Department (402-670-8848) or by dialing "1" on any campus phone or by contacting Student Development and Success at 402-399-2422.
+If a student believes that a fellow student intends to or has brought a weapon or a concealed handgun onto the premise the student should alert the Safety and Security Department (402-670-8848) or by dialing "1" on any campus phone or by contacting the Assistant Dean of Student Life at 402-399-2309.